 If you make that payment, you're on time.
 But if you don't pay off the balance in full, you'll owe interest on whatever you carry from month to month.

 Charge cards work the same way as conventional credit cards in a lot of ways.
-But there are five key differences that you should know before you apply for one.
+But there are five key differences that you should be aware of before you apply for one.

 Charge card vs. credit card: 5 differences to know